0Adiber/0Adiber/README.md

 </p>
 <hr>

-.. a 18 y/o developer and student from Austria 💻 who is really interested Cybersecurity and Programming.
-I'm currently studying at [HTBLA Kaindorf](https://www.htl-kaindorf.at/) whilst working on several open source Projects.
+.. a 18 y/o developer and student from Austria who is really interested Cybersecurity and Programming.
+I'm currently studying at [HTBLA Kaindorf](https://www.htl-kaindorf.at/)

-<h3>🎨 Free Time</h3>
+<h3>Always busy</h3>

 - 💻 Working on some Projects
 - 📁 Learning new things about IT